faraazahmad/graphsense/README.md

 # GraphSense Code Graph RAG

+A code analysis and retrieval system that combines graph databases, vector search, and LLMs to understand and query codebases through natural language.

+---

-A powerful code analysis and retrieval system that combines graph databases, vector search, and AI to understand and query codebases through natural language.
-GraphSense indexes JavaScript/TypeScript codebases into both a Neo4j graph database and a PostgreSQL vector database, enabling sophisticated queries about code structure, dependencies, and semantic relationships.
+It indexes JavaScript/TypeScript codebases into both a Neo4j graph database and a PostgreSQL vector database, enabling sophisticated queries about code structure, dependencies, and semantic relationships.

-## Quick Start

 ## Features